iniciativaproxima/iniciativaproxima.github.io/register.md

 	<h2>Payment information</h2>

-	<p>More information soon.</p>
+	<p>Payment for registration will be through the Brazilian electronic payment system PIX.
+Once your registration is confirmed, you will receive an email with payment instructions. <br><i>The PIX number for the Proxima Symposium is 15.709.219/0001-31.</i></p>

 	<h2>Policy on registration cancellation</h2>

 	<p>All registration cancellation requests must be submitted in writing to contato@iniciativa-proxima.org.
-Cancelation requests received before XX will incur a cancellation fee of $.
+Cancelation requests received XX days before the Symposium will incur a cancellation fee of $.
 Cancelation requests after this date will not be permitted.
 Registration fees may be transferred to another person.</p>

 	<h2>Travel Grants</h2>